shieldproject/shield/README.md

   uuid      UUID PRIMARY KEY,
-  name      TEXT,  -- a human-friendly name for this store summary   TEXT,  -- annotation for operator use, to describe the store plugin    TEXT,  -- short name of the storage plugin, like 's3' or 'fs' endpoint  TEXT,  -- opaque blob used by storage plugin to connect to
+  name      TEXT,  -- a human-friendly name for this store summary   TEXT,  -- annotation for operator use, to describe the store plugin    TEXT NOT NULL,  -- short name of the storage plugin, like 's3' or 'fs' endpoint  TEXT NOT NULL,  -- opaque blob used by storage plugin to connect to
                             -- the storage backend.
 Could be JSON, YAML, etc.
 );
 ```